azat-io/generator-alchemist/README.md

 #### [CSS Next](https://github.com/cssnext/cssnext)

-Use tomorrow's CSS syntax, today.
+Add vendor prefixes to CSS.
+And allow to use tomorrow's CSS syntax, today.
 Some examples:

 CSS Custom Properties for cascading variables.